jlimgh/jlimgh.github.io/README.md

 ## Deploying on Github pages

-Run `ng build --output-path docs --base-href /jlimgh.github.io` to export the build files into /docs folder so github can recognize the changes
+Run `ng build --output-path docs --base-href /jlimgh.github.io/` to export the build files into /docs folder so github can recognize the changes.
+Copy `docs/index.html` and rename it `docs/404.html`